 Exercise also reduces stress levels and improves insulin sensitivity to deal with that sugar in your blood, especially straight after eating.
 Exercise encourages glucose to be moved into muscle cells for storage and use.1-3

 But remember, exercising after too many Tim Tams does not justify regular sugar sprees – you cannot outrun a bad diet.

 But sugar does not help the situation.

-Rather than mindlessly devour the entire block of chocolate, take time for yourself and opt for a stress-relieving activity.
-This could be a guided meditation (there are heaps of apps that offer this), diaphragmatic breathing, connecting with nature, a stroll, a yoga class or having a cup of tea with a mate who makes you feel good.
+Rather than mindlessly devouring the entire block of chocolate, take a moment for yourself and opt for a stress-relieving activity.
+This could be guided meditation (there are plenty of apps that offer this), diaphragmatic breathing, connecting with nature, a stroll, a yoga class, reading an entertaining book, or having a cup of tea with a mate who makes you feel good.
 Find something that suits you.